tinkerator/iotracer/README.md

 ## TODOs

-- Support more than one bank of VCD dumping at a time.
 - Some more sophisticated output labeling perhaps by grouping of labels where it makes sense to capture numerical values that are longer than a single bit.